Army Men: RTS

-Army Men: RTS is a real-time strategy video game developed by Pandemic Studios and published by The 3DO Company for PlayStation 2, Microsoft Windows and GameCube.
-The game follows Sarge and his heroes in the Green Army as they fight the Tan Army across a variety of battlefields over the course of 15 campaigns missions, 8 special operation missions and 8 great battles.
+Army Men: RTS is a 2002 real-time strategy video game developed by Pandemic Studios and published by The 3DO Company for PlayStation 2 and Microsoft Windows.
+The GameCube version was published by Global Star Software and developed by Coyote Developments.
+The game follows Sarge and his Heroes in the Green Army as they fight the Tan Army across a variety of battlefields, over the course of 15 campaign missions, eight special operations missions, and eight "Great Battles".
+The special operations missions are absent from the PC release.
 The game was the final Army Men game from The 3DO Company.

-The Greenies hit dirt paths, linoleum floors and carpets and weave through flower beds, strewn boxes and toy train sets to collect plastic and electricity to build snipers to clear the field from afar or amass an army that overwhelms the opposition.
-The plot is loosely based on the movie Apocalypse Now, as the team of Green commandos must hunt down a rogue and apparently insane colonel, Colonel Blintz.
+The player controls the Green Army across common household settings to collect plastic and electricity in order to build units to defeat the Tan opponent.
+The plot is inspired by the movie Apocalypse Now and contains many pop culture references as the team of Green commandos must hunt down a rogue and apparently insane colonel, Colonel Blintz.